 Section 2.
-Effective the first full bi-weekly payroll period following ratification, during an employee's orientation period, s/he shall earn sick days but cannot use paid sick days until successful completion of their orientation period.
+During an employee's orientation period, s/he shall earn sick days but cannot use paid sick days until successful completion of their orientation period.

 Section 3.
 If short-term sick time is not used during a calendar year, it shall be converted to long-term sick time.
 Long-term sick days shall accumulate from year to year up to a maximum of one hundred (100) working days.